 Various measures can help reduce infection risk and transmission, including:

 - Avoiding feeding your dog raw or undercooked meat

-- “Practice good hygiene when eating and cooking,” Hurley states.
+- “Practise good hygiene when eating and cooking,” Hurley states.

 - Don’t let your dog eat ‘human’ food scraps (especially those given by other people)

-- Always wash your hands thoroughly after handling your dog’s feces
+- Always wash your hands thoroughly after handling your dog’s faeces

 - Wash your hands thoroughly (or even better, wear gloves) after clearing up a poorly dog’s vomit